abusaeed2433/JavaInREADME/interfaces/part2/README.md

   - Abstract, static, and default methods,
   - Static types (nested interfaces and classes)
 - All members of an interface are implicitly public,
 - An interface cannot have `mutable`(changeable) instance and class variables.
-Because we can't create object of an interface,
+Because we can't create object of an interface.

 ## Constant Fields Declarations
 - All fields in an interface are implicitly `public`, `static` and `final`,